Cahuenga Branch Library: Surrounding community

 The branch was situated in a part of the city with many educational, cultural and medical institutions.
 The original campus of UCLA was located near the Cahuenga Branch, and even after UCLA moved in the late 1920s, its old campus was occupied by what became Los Angeles City College.
 Also within a one-mile (1.6 km) radius of the branch are the Braille Institute, Barnsdall Art Park (site of Frank Lloyd Wright's Hollyhock House), KCET public television station, Children's Hospital, and Queen of Angels-Hollywood Presbyterian Hospital.
 The proximity of these centers led to great demand for the library resources at the Cahuenga Branch.

 World War I

 During World War I, the Cahuenga Branch (like other city libraries) turned over a portion of its space to war-related activities.
 One area resident recalled, "I remember when they were rolling bandages in the Library Auditorium during World War I, and they used to have community sings every week."
-Over 100 people attended the community sings until the 1918 flu epidemic put an end to such gaterhings.
+Over 100 people attended the community sings until the 1918 flu epidemic put an end to such gatherings.